 - Whole Wheat Banana Bread – A delicious whole wheat banana bread… stuffed with mini chocolate chips!

 Subscribe to Bread Dad’s free email newsletter to learn about our latest recipes.
-It is sent out once every 2 or 3 weeks.
+It is sent out roughly once every month.

 Bread Machine – Banana Bread Variations – Easy banana bread recipes made with a bread machine.